-All entrance requirements are set out in detail on the programme page under the Requirements tab.
+All entrance requirements are set out in detail on the programme page under the Admissions section.

 We consider qualifications from around the world.
-Details are available here and in the Qualifications for Entrance schedule.
+Details are available in the Qualifications for Entrance schedule.

 General entrance requirements for Undergraduate Degrees and Diplomas of Higher Education